Are we inadvertently putting a spy in our home?

 It’s not that simple.

-Your simple username and password combo could be compromised, leading hackers to find out far more information than what your last meal was.
-It isn’t that data that they want, it is the credit card that is stored to linked accounts, or the password that gets them into your bank that is the same as your dishwasher registration.
+Your simple username and password combo could be compromised.
+The data that they want is the credit card that is stored to linked accounts, or the password that gets them into your bank that is the same as your dishwasher registration.

-Collecting data is one thing that you should be aware of, but if you are worried about one platform, you should be aware of all of the platforms that provide access.
+Collecting data is one thing that you should be aware of, you should be aware of all of the platforms that provide access.
 However, collecting credentials is a whole other beast that you really need to be aware of above everything else.

 For more Cyber Security tips check out some of our other blog posts!